mgimferrer/APOST3D/README.md

         HOMO --- **TODO**
         DEKIN --- **TODO**
         IONIC --- **TODO**
-        TWOELTOLER --- two-electron integration error threshold to control when the zero-error strategy is invoked.
+        TWOELTOLER --- Two-electron integration error threshold to control when the zero-error strategy is invoked.
 Expects a double-precision number after the keyword.
 Default value selected as 0.25 (in kcal/mol)
         ANALYTIC --- **TODO**
         MOD-GRIDTWOEL --- Modify the integration grid for the two-electron numerical integrations.
 Required to define an extra section (# GRID)